Attention A T users. To access the menus on this page please perform the following steps.

 You will now be able to tab or arrow up or down through the submenu options to access/activate the submenu links.

-Veteran patients can get their flu shot from their primary care clinic or you can simply ask for your flu shot at your next VA health care appointment.
+Veteran patients can now get their flu shot from their primary care clinic or at their specialty care appointments.
+Simply ask for your flu shot at your next VA health care appointment.

 Veterans - you can also get your vaccine at any of our community locations .

-Veterans enrolled in the VA health care system can now choose to get a no-cost flu shot at a local Walgreens.
+GET YOUR FLU SHOT AT WALGREENS Veterans enrolled in the VA health care system can now choose to get a no-cost flu shot at a local Walgreens.
 No appointment is required.
 Veteran patients may go to any Walgreens, tell the pharmacist they receive care at a VA facility and show their Veterans Identification Card and another form of photo ID to receive a flu shot.
-The Veteran also needs this letter.
+The VA-enrolled patient will be asked to fill out a Vaccine Administration Record (VAR) as part of the process.
+Download and print the VAR form to make it easier to get the flu shot from your local Walgreens.
+More information at https://www.va.gov/COMMUNITYCARE/programs/veterans/immunization.asp

 Common Questions about the Flu Vaccine